 Back in the olden days, there was a standard school day, a singular college prep curriculum and very limited “electives.”
 It made the decisions about what courses to take pretty simple and there weren't many ways to go wrong.

 Not so in the 21st century.
 Now, there are multiple structures for school days, multiple college prep curricula, and abundant choices for requirements and electives.
 Honestly, many high school course listings are indistinguishable from the course catalogs for many small liberal arts colleges.
 Not surprisingly, the decisions about what courses to take are much more complex and you can definitely go way wrong.
 How wrong?
 Total derailment – by that we mean taking yourself completely off track for being admitted to the college of your dreams.
 Whoa, really?
 Really.

-That’s why I spend a good portion of my spring advising students (starting in 7th grade) about which courses to choose for the following year.
-As we work through their choices, I’ve discovered that there are 7 guidelines I use with almost every student and I’m happy to share them with you.
+That’s why we spend a good portion of our spring advising students (starting in 7th grade) about which courses to choose for the following year.
+As we work through their choices, we've discovered that there are 7 guidelines we use with almost every student.
+We're happy to share them with you.